noetl/noetl/docs/save_result.md

 - Aggregated result: `{{ loop_step.result }}` (array or object), and often `{{ loop_step.data }}` when using the envelope.

 Persisting loop results:
-- Use `save:` on the loop step to persist the aggregated result.
+- Use `sink:` on the loop step to persist the aggregated result.
-- For per-item saves, attach `save:` to the inner step(s) executed per iteration (they will receive the iterator context).
+- For per-item saves, attach `sink:` to the inner step(s) executed per iteration (they will receive the iterator context).

 Batching options for high‑volume saves:
 - `batch: true` and `chunk_size: 1000` (when supported by the engine/driver)